Extra Points: Trump Plaza Implosion Marked End of An Era in A.C. Boxing

 Tyson fought six times in Atlantic City in 1985-86, including four times at Trump Plaza.

 His earlier appearances, specifically a bout against Jose Ribalta on Aug.
-17, 1986 there helped Dillon and Trump Plaza's boxing program gain the inside track for Tyson's megafights at Boardwalk Hall against Spinks, Tyrell Biggs, Larry Holmes, the late Carl Wiliams and the late Alex Stewart from 1987-90.
+17, 1986 helped Dillon and Trump Plaza's boxing program gain the inside track for Tyson's megafights at Boardwalk Hall against Spinks, Tyrell Biggs, Larry Holmes, the late Carl Wiliams and the late Alex Stewart from 1987-90.

 "(Tyson's former co-managers) Bill Cayton and Jim Jacobs needed a place to hold Tyson-Ribalta," Dillon said. "(Former Trump executives) Mark Etess and Stephen Hyde (who were both killed in a 1989 helicopter crash) worked out a deal that contained a right of first refusal for some of Tyson's future fights.
 There were some that were better-suited to Las Vegas, but Atlantic City hosted most of the big ones."